GroupLayout layout manager combined with a builder tool to lay out your GUI. One such builder tool is the

 The following code adds components to a frame's content pane.

-Because content panes use the BorderLayout
+Because content panes use the BorderLayout class by default,

 the code does not need to set the layout manager.